Manual Lymphatic Drainage is the ideal pre- and post-operative treatment for those undergoing plastic surgery, including:

 We work with women going through this delicate recovery phase, and we help accelerate the healing process using Manual Lymphatic Drainage (MLD).
 While some of our post-op clients in extreme pain can’t bear the thought of someone applying even the slightest bit of pressure to their wounds, in most cases they are pleasantly surprised by our therapist’s delicate touch, especially when considering the very noticeable results that are achieved.
 Many times clients end up sleeping through most of the treatment.

 Post-op MLD treatments are offered in 60-minute and 90-minute intervals.
-Purchase of a money-saving series of treatments is recommended.
 Clients should strongly consider scheduling 6-10 visits with us following surgery, as often as two to three times per week.

 Our MLD Clinician